Josyf Slipyj: Monuments and commemorative tablets

-Monument of Patriarch Josyf Cardinal Slipyj.
-Sts.
-Volodymyr and Olha Ukrainian Catholic Church, Chicago, Illinois, USA.
-Sculptor Yevgeniy Prokopov.
+Monument of Patriarch Josyf Cardinal Slipyj, at Sts.
+Volodymyr and Olha Ukrainian Catholic Church, Chicago, Illinois.
+Sculpted by Yevgeniy Prokopov.

 In honor of the 40th anniversary of Sts.
 Volodymyr and Olha Ukrainian Catholic Church in Chicago, founded in 1969 by Josyf Slipyj, a monument of Cardinal Josyf Slipyj was unveiled and blessed on November 22, 2009.
 The monument was created by sculptor Yevgeniy Prokopov.